Jim Patrick

-Jim Patrick (born July 1, 1945) is an American politician and farmer serving as a member of the Idaho Senate from the 25th district.
+Jim Patrick (born July 1, 1945) is an American politician and farmer who served as a member of the Idaho Senate from the 25th district.
 He was previously a member of the Idaho House of Representatives from 2006 to 2012.
-He serves as chairman of the Senate Commerce and Human Resources Committee.
+He served as chairman of the Senate Commerce and Human Resources Committee.

 Education

 Patrick graduated from Filer High School and the University of Idaho.